stakeconomy/solanamonitoring/README.md

 # Example telegraf configuration
-The configuration file below /etc/telegraf/telegraf.conf Change your hostname! and check the location of the monitor script and username.
+The configuration file below /etc/telegraf/telegraf.conf Change your hostname, mountpoints to monitor, location of the monitor script and the username

 ```
 # Global Agent Configuration